microsoft/Accera/README.md

 pip install accera
 ```

-See the [Install Instructions](https://microsoft.github.io/Accera/Install/) for more details on installing pre-built Python 3 packages and how to build Accera from source.
+See the [Install Instructions](https://microsoft.github.io/Accera/Install/) for more details on installing pre-built Python 3 packages and how to build Accera from the source.

 ### Quickstart

 In this example, we will:

-* Implement matrix multiplication with a ReLU activation (matmul + ReLU), commonly used in in machine learning algorithms
+* Implement matrix multiplication with a ReLU activation (matmul + ReLU), commonly used in machine learning algorithms.
-  * Generate two implementations: a naive algorithm and one with loop transformations
+* Generate two implementations: a naive algorithm and loop-based transformations.
-* Compare the timings of both implementations
+* Compare the execution time of both implementations.

 #### Run in your browser